jenssegers/php-proxy/README.md

 ## Usage

 Browse to the proxy script's folder and enjoy the magic.

+The `forward` method awaits the to be proxied Symfony request object.
-The `send` method redirects the given Symfony request to the url that is passed as second argument.
-It returns a Symfony response that can then be sent to the browser or inspected.
+Calling `to` redirects the configured request to the given url and returns a Symfony response.

 Example with GuzzleAdapter: